Exotic particles below the TeV from low scale flavour theories: Introduction

-The new exotic states are dealt with in section 4, where their masses are estimated and their decay modes established, for abelian flavour benchmark models.
-To avoid stable heavy ``quarks'' or ``leptons'', the models are also selected by the condition that heavy states can decay into MSSM states, which is naturally implemented by the exact residual discrete symmetries.The new uncoloured weak doublets, are produced like heavy (s)leptons, but decay into three (s)quarks, one of each family!
-Actually, the ``easier'' signal at the LHC would be the production of a heavy coloured weak-isosinglet ``squark'' with more model dependent signatures: two quarks (in which case they could show up as resonances) or one lepton plus one or two (s)quarks!
-Since the precise signatures are quite model dependent, they are not discussed in detail in the present paper.
+In order to avoid stable heavy ``quarks'' or ``leptons'', the models are also selected by the condition that heavy states decay into MSSM states, which is naturally implemented by the exact residual discrete symmetries.The new uncoloured weak doublets, are produced like heavy (s)leptons, but decay into three (s)quarks, one of each family!
+Actually, the ``easier'' signal at the LHC would be the production of a heavy coloured weak-isosinglet ``squark'' with more model dependent signatures: two quarks or one lepton plus one or two (s)quarks (the last possibility being favoured)!

-This paper is organized so that in the next section, we further discuss the approach in the framework of a single flavon charge, and we state our assumptions and the main results.
-The details and calculations are presented in section 3 where six of the seven tasks above are addressed and the cutoff is fixed.
-An appendix completes the solution of the anomaly cancellation therein.
-Hence the hurried reader can skip section 3 (up to a few definitions therein) and move to section 4 where the properties of the exotic states are specified.
+Experiments on FCNC and CP violations impose severe suppressions of the coefficients of some dimension five operators in the effective superpotential and on dimension six operators in the effective superpotentials.
+The strongest bound comes from the latter once the flavour gauge boson is integrated out as already mentioned.
+The exchange of the new heavy quarks can also produce FCNC effects so excluding most of one of the three types of models.

+In the next section, our requirements are stated and the effective theory is implemented in the framework of a single flavour charge.
+The realistic choices of flavour charges are selected from the fermion masses and the cancellation of anomalies via heavy fermions.
+The new exotic states are dealt with in section 3, where their masses are estimated and their decay modes established, for the abelian flavour benchmark model.
+Section 4 discusses FCNC constraints before and after integrating out the new heavy particles.
 The closing section presents a few conclusions, as well as comments on shortcomings and generalizations.